Wu Teh Yao

 Wu Teh Yao (吳德耀 (吴德耀, Wú Dé Yào), 1915–17 April 1994) was a Chinese political scientist.
 He was an educator and a specialist in Confucianism and political science.

 Education

 Wu completed his senior school certificate at the Anglo-Chinese School in Penang at the age of seventeen.
-He was admitted to the Chung Ling High School, a well-known bilingual school teaching in both Chinese and English, despite not knowing any Chinese, after an interview with the principal David Chen.
-After his graduation from Chung Ling in 1936, he was admitted to Nanking University (now known as Nanjing University) for a course of Bachelor of Arts under Chen's recommendation.
+He was accepted into the Chung Ling High School, a well-known bilingual institution teaching in both Chinese and English, despite not knowing any Chinese, after an interview with the principal David Chen.
+After his graduation from Chung Ling in 1936, he was admitted to Nanking University (now known as Nanjing University) for a course of a Bachelor of Arts programs under Chen's recommendation.
 He later obtained a Master of Arts degree from Fletcher School of Law and Diplomacy, Tufts University, and a doctoral degree in political science from Harvard University in 1946.

 He was an active athlete during his secondary school years.
-He represented Malayan Chinese at the National Sports Carnival, Shanghai, China, during the inter-war years.
+Furthermore, he represented Malayan Chinese at the National Sports Carnival, Shanghai, China, during the inter-war years.